 Stanford Blood Center’s exciting COVID-19 convalescent plasma (CCP) program involves taking plasma donations from recovered COVID-19 patients and transfusing that plasma into hospitalized COVID-19 patients in the hopes that the antibodies present in the donated plasma will help save the lives of the recipients.

-We recommend reading the FAQs below as well as the related press release from America’s Blood Centers.
+We recommend reading the FAQs below as well as the related press release from America’s Blood Centers about the national need for CCP.
 If you would like to see if you are eligible to participate, please click the button below to answer a few questions that will help us determine if you are a candidate.

 How can I sign up to participate?